This two year course is designed to be as practical as possible giving you a foundation in all aspects of music performance and production.

 The course provides an understanding of live sound, events management, studio recording technologies, marketing/promotion within the music industry and many other skills.
 You will also develop the technical skills and repertoire required to plan and organise a major music event.

-Further study at university in a related subject such as a BA in Music or BSc in Music Technology.
-Careers in roles such as studio engineers, music journalists and professional musicians.
+Further study at university in a related subject such as Popular Music or Music Technology.
+Careers in roles such as live or studio engineers, professional musicians and journalists.

 All equipment is provided for ensemble and solo music units.
 We have two fully equipped recording studios and five fully equipped rehearsal studios, which include drum kits, guitar and bass amplification, as well as, a wide range of electric guitars, bass guitars and acoustic guitars.